 I'm currently a Data Scientist on the Facebook Core Data Science team.
-I recently completed a PhD in Computer Science at Stanford University, where I was advised by Jure Leskovec and Michael Bernstein.
+I completed a PhD in Computer Science at Stanford University, where I was advised by Jure Leskovec and Michael Bernstein.
 My work lies at the intersection of data science, computational social science, and social computing.